heroku/terraform-provider-heroku/docs/resources/review_app_config.md

 # heroku_review_app_config

 Provides a resource for configuring review apps.
-Using this resource also enables review apps for a pipeline if applicable.
+Using this resource also enables review apps for a pipeline.

 This resource can only be used after the pipeline has been connected to Github repository.
 Please visit this [help article](https://devcenter.heroku.com/articles/github-integration-review-apps#setup)